cloudsponge/better-sharing-wp/readme.txt

 * [WooCommerce Wishlists](https://woocommerce.com/products/woocommerce-wishlists/) - Override the wishlist's "mailto" link with a beautiful modal dialog for sharing via email with a message preview and [contact picker](https://www.cloudsponge.com/contact-picker/).
 * [Coupon Referral Program](https://woocommerce.com/products/coupon-referral-program/) - Let your users easily copy their coupon link to their clipboard or share it via email with a message preview and [contact picker](https://www.cloudsponge.com/contact-picker/).

-== Installation ==

-* Upload the directory `/better-sharing-wp/` to your WP plugins directory and activate from the Dashboard.
-* Configure the plugin at Dashboard > Better Sharing, where you can enable AddOns and manage General Settings like your CloudSponge license key and OAuth Proxy URL.

 == Frequently Asked Questions ==

+= How do I install Better Sharing? =

+Upload the directory `/better-sharing-wp/` to your WP plugins directory and activate from the Dashboard.
+Configure the plugin at Dashboard > Better Sharing, where you can enable AddOns and manage General Settings like your CloudSponge license key and OAuth Proxy URL.

 = How do I get support? =

 This plugin is provided by CloudSponge.
-The best way to get support is to [send an email to support@cloudsponge.com](mailto:support@cloudsponge) or find us in [our Slack workspace](https://slack.cloudsponge.com).
+The best way to get support is to [send an email to support@cloudsponge.com](mailto:support@cloudsponge.com) or find us in [our Slack workspace](https://slack.cloudsponge.com).

 = Where do I report bugs? =